jsdelivrbot/The-Solar-System/README.md

-== README

 # The-Solar-System

 A quick and immersive journey through our Solar System with a soft primer on Gravitational Physics.
 Must read for aspiring astronomers, young star-gazers and all the little science enthusiasts out there.
 Learn how our planetary system works and how astronomy connects it all together!

 ## Book, Chapters & Pages
-Things you may want to cover:
+Things you may want to cover in this repository:

 * HEAD